opendocsg/slw-judgments-backfill/2017_SGCA_59/report.md

 **The decision below**

-13     The Judge held that the applicable test for the grant of the order sought by LSI was the test laid down by this court in _Dorsey James Michael v World Sport Group Pte Ltd_ [2014] 2 SLR 208 (“ _Dorsey James_ ” and “the _Dorsey James_ test”), which the Judge summarised as follows (see the GD at [20]):
+13     The Judge held that the applicable test for the grant of the order sought by LSI was the test laid down by this court in _Dorsey James Michael v World Sport Group Pte Ltd_ <span class="citation">[2014] 2 SLR 208</span> (“ _Dorsey James_ ” and “the _Dorsey James_ test”), which the Judge summarised as follows (see the GD at [20]):

  First, the person from whom discovery is sought must have had been involved in the wrongdoing, though the involvement may have been completely innocent.
 Second, the applicant must be able to show a reasonable prima facie case of wrongdoing against the person whose information or identity is sought of.
 Third, the applicant must show that the disclosure sought is necessary to enable him to take action, or at least that it is just and convenient in the interests of justice to make the order sought.
 Two significant considerations in the last factor are whether there exists an alternative and more appropriate method to obtain the information and whether the order is proportionate in the circumstances. [references omitted]